 But there’s more to the story of Enfants.
 As he was to do with many of his scores, Schmitt orchestrated this music.
 The composer once noted that the piano was “a convenient but disappointing substitute for the orchestra,” so it is hardly surprising that he was inspired to create a version of Enfants for symphonic forces.

 This version was premiered in 1943 by the Lamoureux Concerts Orchestra under the direction of Eugène Bigot, and the orchestral score was published in 1951 by Durand.
+Thereafter, performances appear to have been few and far between, although the newspaper Le Monde reported on a December 1955 performance of the work by the Concerts Oubradous in Paris.

-Unlike the piano score, hearing the orchestrated version of this music has, until recently, required a good amount of sleuthing.
+Indeed, unlike the piano score, hearing the orchestrated version of this music has, until recently, required a good amount of sleuthing.
 Fortunately, we now have a broadcast performance available to hear courtesy of SoundCloud, in a performance that features the Netherlands Radio Promenade Orchestra conducted by Jan Stulen.

 But to the best of my knowledge, Enfants has been commercially recorded in its orchestral version just once.
-The recording came from an unlikely source – the Soviet Union — featured the Moscow Chamber Orchestra conducted by Anatoly Knorre.
+The recording came from an unlikely source – the Soviet Union — and featured the Moscow Chamber Orchestra conducted by Anatoly Knorre.

 Recorded in the 1960s, the Knorre/Moscow reading was available in the West on a 10-inch Melodiya LP, coupled with music by Schmitt’s fellow French composer Henri Tomasi.
 I possess this recording and can report that it is a very decent one – both interpretively and in its sonics (quality audio not always a “given” with Soviet releases of this period).